fahmirzl/book-api/README.md

 ## 📚 Purpose

-This project was created as part of the final submission for the Sanbercode Golang Backend program.
+This project was created as part of the quiz submission for the Sanbercode Golang Backend program.